 This unaudited pro forma combined financial information is prepared based on Article 11 of Regulation S-X period end guidance.
 The Company and the legacy Quest entity have different fiscal year ends, with Simply Good Foods' fiscal year being the last Saturday of August while the legacy Quest business fiscal year end was December 31.
 Because the year ends differ by more than 93 days, Quest's financial information is required to be adjusted to a period within 93 days of Simply Good Foods' fiscal period end.
-For the purposes of preparing the unaudited pro forma combined financial information for the fifty-three week period ended August 31, 2019, the Company added Quest's unaudited consolidated statement of operations for the six months ended June 30, 2019 to Quest's unaudited consolidated statement of operations for the six months ended by deducting the historical unaudited consolidated statement of operations for the six months ended statement of operations for the six months ended by deducting the historical unaudited consolidated statement of operations for the six months ended June 30, 2018, from the unaudited consolidated statement of operations for the six months ended June 30, 2018, from the unaudited consolidated statement of operations for the six months ended June 30, 2018, from the unaudited consolidated statement of operations for the six months ended June 30, 2018, from the unaudited consolidated statement of operations for the six months ended June 30, 2018, from the unaudited consolidated statement of operations for the six months ended June 30, 2018, from the unaudited consolidated statement of operations for the fiscal year ended December 31, 2018.
+For the purposes of preparing the unaudited pro forma combined financial information for the fifty-three week period ended August 31, 2019, the Company added Quest's unaudited consolidated statement of operations for the six months ended June 30, 2019 to Quest's unaudited consolidated statement of operations for the six months ended June 30, 2018, from the unaudited consolidated statement of operations for the fiscal year ended June 30, 2018, from the unaudited consolidated statement of operations for the fiscal year ended Ducember 31, 2018.

 In addition to the above period end adjustments, the pro forma results include certain adjustments, as required under ASC 805, which are different than Article 11 pro forma requirements.
 ASC 805 requires pro forma adjustments to reflect the effects of fair value adjustments, transaction costs, capital structure changes, the tax effects of such adjustments, and also requires nonrecurring adjustments be prepared as though the Acquisition of Quest had occurred as of the beginning of the earliest period presented.
 The adjustments to the historical Quest financial results include the exclusion of legacy derivatives and interest expense that were settled in the execution of the Acquisition of Quest.
 Additional adjustments include non-recurring transaction costs and the portion of the inventory fair value adjustment recorded by the Company during the fifty-two week period ended August 29, 2020.
 Both periods were further adjusted to reflect a full period of (a) fair value adjustments related to inventory and incremental customer relationship amortization, (b) interest expense with the higher principal and interest rates associated with the Company's new term loan debt incurred to finance, in part, the Acquisition of Quest, and (c) the effects of the adjustments on income taxes and net income.
+The pro forma combined financial information includes the fair value adjustments of the liability-classified Private Warrants.